GoogleCloudPlatform/podcast/site/content/post/episode-51-simon-says-with-sandeep-dinesh/index.md

 SANDEEP: Yep.

 FRANCESC: So why don't you tell us a little bit about how you built this?
-We're on Google Cloud Platform podcast, so I'm assuming that the cloud is involved?
+We're on Google Cloud podcast, so I'm assuming that the cloud is involved?

 SANDEEP: Yeah.